 7. You don’t want to spend the time.

 The last one is tricky.
 Imagine you’re at a party and someone asks you a personal question that you don’t want to get into then and there.
 You might avoid the question in many ways, including ignoring it and changing the subject, or walking away to get a drink.
 You might think the reason is no. 7, but ask yourself why you wouldn’t directly say, “I prefer not to talk about that now (or here),” or “I don’t know you well enough to discuss that.”
 If you think the real answer is no. 1, think again.
-The foregoing assertive answers are less hurtful than impolite behavior.
+The foregoing assertive communication answers are less hurtful than impolite behavior.

 When your words don’t match your insides, you’re sending a mixed message.
 A common example is when you say you’re fine, but your body language reveals the truth that you’re unhappy.
 Or, the opposite – you smile while imparting a sad story.
 In either case, your listener is confused and doesn’t know how to respond and/or may not feel that he or she can trust you.

-The purpose of communication is to impart information and feelings, not to vent, avenge, or scold.
+The purpose of assertive communication is to impart information and feelings, not to vent, avenge, or scold.
 If you’re discourteous to listeners, you’ll lose them.
 To be effective, you want to engage your listener.
 To do so, treat him or her with respect.
 Criticism that is constructive and delivered assertively is more likely to be heeded.

 The impact of your speech is inversely related to its duration.
 Your impact wanes with words.
 Your listener will want you to cut to the chase and get to the point.
 When you beat around the bush, it belies insecurity and/or lack of knowledge.
 When you’re afraid for any of the reasons mentioned above regarding incongruence, you might be tempted to have a long introduction or disclaimer.
 Don’t.
 If you’re fearful, sort out the reasons why, practice what you’ll say out loud, and weigh the long term repercussions of saying nothing or what you want.